ungaul/tagger/README.md

 - Check full support for non-mp3 files.
 - Sorting when clicking on a header.
-- Complete sorting options to accept every tag.
+- Check that sorting options accept every tag.
-- Trouver comment amperfy detecte "recent" et ajt un champ de metadonnees.
+- URGENT : huge performance issue on big libraries
-- Fix the db migration "error" trying to create an admin account each time.
+- Support/respect subfolder structure